MVladislav/ansible-install-server/README.md

 ## Role Variables

-some of bellow installation option includes more packages which will installed:
+some of below installation option includes more packages which will installed:

 - **apt_base** includes:
   - curl